What is the commonality between a Slit barn and Onkwehonwe Crown Allies?

 Scottish immigrants William and Mary Young built the Slit barn sometime in the 1840s; the literature found on the Barn indicates that it is modelled after German and Scottish barn styles; however, these barns’ origin is England.
 Constructed from locally quarried limestone, The Barn would have housed grain while also providing space for threshing the grain-the slats serving as ventilation.

 A Beautiful Backdrop to Dubious Deeds

 Now the home to the Every Child Outdoors program, it is is perched above the Grand rivers flood plain, which is approximately 200ft from the natural edge of the once-mighty Grand River.
 It has been renovated and provides a beautiful backdrop to weddings and conferences.
 But as beautiful as the Barn is, it comes on the hoofs of a story of greed and theft.
 Situated at the northern edge of “Block 1,” the Barn sits on a small part of the Phillip Stedman Sr deeded land.

 A sprawling 94,035-acre portion of the Haldimand territory was to behave sold in 1795 for 8841£.
 With what would be $2,069 249.53 in today’s money.
-More impressive yet, Phillip Stedman of Niagara would have been extremely wealthy to make this purchase at one time rather than the standard practice of 30-year mortgages post-war.
+More impressive yet, Phillip Stedman of Niagara would have been extremely wealthy to make this purchase at one time.
+The standard practice was a 30-year mortgage post-war.
 He had also “purchased” several other plots of land at the same time within the Sewatokwa’tshera’t.